 When a fire at your home or business has left you dealing with a financially devastating loss, you may wonder whether you can afford to hire a lawyer.
 If your insurer is dragging its heels and you’re having to pay out for temporary accommodation or urgent repairs, you may not believe you have the money to retain legal counsel for your damage claim.

-Why Should I Hire the MIC Firm?
+Why Should I Hire My Insurance Case?

 Many property insurance policies contain complex legal language that is difficult to decipher and understand.
 An experienced Florida fire insurance claims lawyer can be a valuable ally in helping property owners do the following: